Cog-Creators/Red-DiscordBot/docs/cog_guides/filter.rst

 Usage
 -----

-This cog is designed for "filtering" unwanted words and phrases from a guild.
+This cog is designed for "filtering" unwanted words and phrases from a server.

 It provides tools to manage a list of words or sentences, and to customize automatic actions to be taken against users who use those words in channels or in their name/nickname.